Ask Slashdot: What Is the Latest and Greatest In Computer Graphics Research? - Slashdot

 If you want something more curated, it becomes trickier, but a fun way of doing it is to look for the "technical papers preview" videos online for SIGGRAPH.
 A fairly long-standing tradition of that particular conference is to kick off the whole thing with a very short, usually humorous blurb of every technical paper being presented that year, done by the authors of each paper, in one giant marathon session on the first day.
 Each paper gets like 30 seconds to pitch its idea and show it off visually, and while you can't find the full 2-3 hour presentation that contains all of them, there's usually a shortened version online with some interesting/promising examples.

-Pfffft, get with the times (Score:1)
+Pfffft, get with the times (Score:2)

 Haven't you heard of Qbit Blockchain Deep-Learning Microservice Serverless 4D.js Rendering?